derrywijaya/bprForBli/Wikipedia/README.md

 cd wikiextractor
 bzcat wikidumpfile.bz2 | WikiExtractor.py -b 1G -o directorywhereyouwanttoputthetext/ -
 ```
 3. Combine the output text files into one text file and run your favorite sentence-splitter and tokenizer to sentence-split, tokenize, and lower case the text.
-For example, using Stanford CoreNLP:
+For example, using Stanford CoreNLP (required jar files [here](https://www.seas.upenn.edu/~derry/corenlpjarfiles.tar.gz)):
 ```
 // creates a StanfordCoreNLP object
 Properties props = new Properties();